cockroachdb/docs/v23.1/connect-to-a-changefeed-kafka-sink-with-oauth-using-okta.md

     This defines:
     - The SASL mechanism as `OAUTHBEARER`.
     - The ports that Kafka brokers listen for client and inter-broker communication.
+In this tutorial, you'll be writing to the cluster through port `:9093`.
+The configuration also lists `:9092` for a non-credentialed listener that can read from the cluster without needing to authenticate in the same way as the writer.
     - The login callback handler that will receive the OAuth token.
     - The server callback handler that will verify the token.